douglasmiranda/django-admin-bootstrap/README.md

 # Twitter Bootstrap Skin for Django Admin

-django-admin-bootstrap is a **Custom Responsible Skin for Django Admin**.
+django-admin-bootstrap is a __Custom Responsible Skin for Django Admin 1.5.*__.
 I hope you like and help me make it better.

 <a href="https://crate.io/packages/bootstrap_admin/"><img src="https://pypip.in/d/bootstrap_admin/badge.png"></a>